Engineering-3/MainController/README.md

   - Identified a Log Overrun Issue/Pushed to later to address (May 18, 2018)
   - Implemented a new sensors 16-bit ID in the response for all commands (obsoletes the old 'Constant Command' scheme)
   - New 16-bit ID allows RCMx1 digital ports 23-28 to be identified/displayed individually through SensorConfig/SensorView
+  - Implemented a new sensors 16-bit ID in the response for all commands (obsoletes the old 'Constant Command' scheme)
+  - Minimum supported BFin firmware : test60 or above

 * [Version v5.2.1]
   - Added Calculated SensorConfig type which lets Multiple SensorView elements respond to a single SensorConfig value